MaxRingstrom/git-tutorial/README.md

 9. Developer A adds an example showing how Developer B did a rebase in order to deliver the previous two commits.
 10. Developer A explains what git cherry-pick does
+11. Developer A starts on giving an example of a cherry-pick but doesn't finish the work yet.

 # Common actions